 At Kabo, we are passionate about helping give you the resources you need to succeed with your new dog.
 That's why we're here to answer all of the questions that you may have about how to potty train your dog.

-Lastly, we’ll address some of your questions regarding what motivates your dog to urinate and if spite could be one of those motivators.
-By the end of this article, you’ll be practically a pro with potty training your pooch.
-Let’s get started.
+Also covered are some of your questions regarding what motivates your dog to urinate and if spite could be one of those motivators.
+By the end of this article, you'll be practically a pro with potty training your pooch.
+Let's get started.

 Dogs, specifically puppies, thrive on routine, so you should bring your canine companion outside to use the bathroom every two hours.
 You should also be sure to bring them out to pee right after they wake up, during their playtime and after, and after eating or drinking.